Tenoywil/CaribEx-backend/docs/API.md

-# CaribX Backend API Documentation
+# CaribEX Backend API Documentation

 ## Overview

-CaribX is a blockchain-backed money transfer and marketplace platform for Jamaica and the Caribbean.
+CaribEX is a blockchain-backed money transfer and marketplace platform for Jamaica and the Caribbean.
 This document describes the REST API endpoints available for integration.

 **Base URL**: `http://localhost:8080/v1`